Clinical Skills Development

 Longitudinal Clinical Electives

 MD-PhD students are encouraged to proactively identify physician mentors from among the Yale faculty or clinicians in the community who can provide supervision and guidance for longitudinal clinical experiences.
 These experiences are instrumental in helping students maintain clinical continuity and involvement in patient care during the graduate research period.
 Elective credit is available, and students have the flexibility to propose and set tailored learning objectives depending on the discipline and duration of the arrangements.
-Click here for the elective catalogue.
+View the EL Clinical Longitudinal Elective.

 Physician-Scientist Specialty Shadowing Opportunities